Multiple Internship Positions – Washington, DC

-“My experience with Legacies of War has taught me that the human spirit is indomitable.
-I have learned that no matter what hardships, trauma, or disasters a people may face, there is always hope for the future.
-By interning with Legacies of War, you will have the opportunity to witness every element of non-profit work and develop any skill set you wish to focus on, including communications and marketing, development and operations, event planning, fundraising, research, the advocacy process etc. The staff at Legacies is very warm, accommodating, and willing to provide a mentorship for their interns.
+“My experience with Legacies of War has taught me that the human spirit is indomitable and there is always hope for the future.
+At Legacies of War, you will have the opportunity to work on any element of non-profit work you wish, including communications and marketing, development and operations, event planning, fundraising, research, and the advocacy process.
+The staff at Legacies is very warm, accommodating, and willing to provide a mentorship for their interns.
 Additionally, if you are anything like me, your tolerance for spicy food will increase greatly with the help of delicious Lao food.” – McKenzie Hammer, Fall 2016 Intern

 “Legacies of War has shown me that it is possible to impact a seemingly unsolvable issue.
 From conducting research in the office to participating in the lobbying process, Legacies has exposed me to multiple aspects of nonprofit work.
 And since Channapha is a marvelous chef, we were kept well fed throughout the course of our work.” – Preston Lim, Summer Intern

 SUMMARY OF THE INTERNSHIP

 Legacies of War seeks intelligent, dynamic and passionate interns for its Washington, DC office.
 We accept intern applications on a rolling basis for the fall, winter break (mid December through mid-January), spring and summer semesters.
 There are multiple positions available in Advocacy, Programs, Communications/Marketing and Development.
 The interns will have considerable responsibilities in implementing various program strategies while working closely with the Executive Director in meeting its communications and advocacy goals.
 The interns will thereby have a unique opportunity to gain insights of global policy-making and legislation and make a significant contribution on the UXO clearance issue during the period of his/her internship.

 - Work with the Director to coordinate advocacy activities and campaigns in a fast-moving environment;